NiklasVd/cosmoscout-vr-clouds/docs/advanced_cloud_model.md

 All channels can be fine-tuned for specific scenarios.
 Currently the system is configured for large scale cloud scapes seen from space by default.

 All noises are subject to a LOD system so that high-frequency noises are only sampled when they need to be.
 If you are changing the noise blending, you might also consider changing the LOD interval constants.

+The sample jitter and quality multiplier can be set through the gui and web api.

 ## References
 ### talks by Andrew Schneider at the SIGGRAPH advances in real-time rendering workshop